abubake/abubake.github.io/_pages/about.md

 # 📰 News

+- 2024/06/06: Our paper [“Event3DGS: Event-Based 3D Gaussian Splatting for High-Speed Robot Egomotion”](https://arxiv.org/abs/2406.02972) has been submitted to CoRL 2024.

 - 2024/03/15: Our paper [“MARVIS: Motion & Geometry Aware Real and Virtual Image Segmentation”](https://arxiv.org/abs/2403.09850) has been submitted to IROS 2024.

 - 2023/12/07: ***Our paper [“Microwave Backscatter Phenomenology of Corn Fields at L-Band Using a Full-Wave Electromagnetic Solver”](https://ieeexplore.ieee.org/document/10347257) has been published in the IEEE Transactions on Geoscience and Remote Sensing (IEEE TGRS) !!!***